andreaeverett/dsp/statistics/2-4-cohens_d.md

     main(*sys.argv)

 *Running this, Python returns -0.0886729270726 as Cohen's d.
 This is about 3 times bigger in absolute value than the .029 figure returned for pregnancy length as described in the book.
-Another key difference is the opposite sign, which indicates that first babies are on average smaller than later babies, even though they arrive a bit later.*
+Another key difference is the opposite sign, which indicates that first babies are on average smaller than subsequent babies, even though they arrive a bit later.*